rcsalomao/WASM/README.md

 # std: Standard deviation value of the resulting random variable.

+# fixed_params: Dictionary defining the values of the random variable parameters that will be adopted throught the root finding process to fit the scipy.stats random variable object.

+# search_params: List of parameter names of the scipy.stats random variable object that will be fitted by the root finding algorithm, resulting in an object with the desired mean and/or standard deviation value(s).

-# x0: Initial values of mean and standard deviation.
+# x0: A initial values list of [mean] or [mean, standard deviation].
 Those are used only as starting value for the root finding algorithm.
 They can, and should be, changed if there is some difficulty on convergence.

 # method: Method for root finding (see "root" function from scipy.optimize).